Friday, March 27, 2026

 MODIFY (commission_pct NULL);

-Change data typeOnly if the column is empty (no rows, or all NULLs)Fails if column contains data
+Change data typeOnly if column is empty or all NULLsFails if data exists

-Add NOT NULLOnly if no existing row has NULL in that columnFails if any NULL exists
+Add NOT NULLOnly if no NULLs existFails if any row has NULL

 Remove NOT NULLAlwaysNo restrictions